jmoiron/sqlx/index.md

 ### Connecting to Your Database

 A `DB` instance is *not* a connection, but an abstraction representing a Database.
 This is why creating a DB does not return an error and will not panic.
-It maintains a connection pool internally once an attempt to connect to a databse is successful.
+It maintains a [connection pool](#connection-pool) internally, and will attempt to connect when a connection is first needed.
 You can create an sqlx.DB via `Open` or by creating a new sqlx DB handle from an existing sql.DB via `NewDB`:

 ```go
 var db *sqlx.DB